marepilc/pydreamplet/docs/getting_started/vector_transformations.md

 ![Example](assets/vt_img_01.svg){.img-light-dark-bg}

-he SVG’s origin is at the top left, so much of the content is off-screen.
+The SVG’s origin is at the top left, so much of the content is off-screen.
 To center it, you can transform the origin (`<g>` element) like so:

 ```py
 origin.pos += Vector(svg.w / 2, svg.h / 2)